Here is my small bathroom makeover project.

 It’s still a work in progress, I need to prime the walls, then paint or add some tile (possibly).
 I also want to refinish the shower because I’m not fond of the tan color.

-What do you think about this bathroom makeover?
+What do you think about this bathroom makeover work in progress?
 Let me know your thoughts, tips or ideas below!
 Are you doing a makeover too?
 What do you plan on changing first?

 You might also like this page: Update a mobile home bathroom vanity.